Rimo-coder/fake-news-prediction-ml-project/README.md

 # ML-projects-learning
-My ML journey started though doing lots of projects and as well as strong mindset.
+My ML journey started through doing lots of projects, as well as having a strong mindset.